databendlabs/databend/README.md

 - [Getting Started](#getting-started)
 - [Roadmap](#roadmap)

-## What is Datafuse
+## What is Datafuse?

 Datafuse is an open source **elastic** and **scalable** cloud warehouse, it offers blazing fast query and combines elasticity, simplicity, low cost of the cloud, built to make the Data Cloud easy.

-We design Datafuse with the following key functionalities in mind:
+Datafuse design principles:
-1. **Elastic**  In Datafuse storage and compute resources can dynamically scale up and down on demand.
+1. **Elastic**  In Datafuse, storage and compute resources can dynamically scale up and down on demand.
 2. **Secure** All data files and network traffic in Datafuse is encrypted end-to-end, and provide Role Based Access Control in SQL level.
 3. **User-friendly** Datafuse is an ANSI SQL compliant cloud warehouse, it is easy for data scientist and engineers to use.
 4. **Cost-efficient** Datafuse processes queries with high performance, and the user only pays for what is actually used.